 An annuity could help you with your living expenses in retirement.
-Annuities have two phases: an accumulation phase, when you make payments and you have the potential for interest earnings to build, and a payout phase when you receive payments from the annuity.
+Annuities have two phases:

-Fixed annuity: With a fixed annuity, you're guaranteed a certain interest rate for a given period of time.
+With a fixed annuity, you're guaranteed a certain interest rate for a given period of time.
 When that period ends, the insurer will declare a new interest rate and guaranteed amount of time.
 Interest earned is tax-deferred, which means you won't owe taxes until you start taking distributions.

-Variable annuity: Variable annuities allow you to allocate your funds among a variety of investment options, which are called subaccounts, with risk tolerances that range from conservative to aggressive.
+Variable annuities allow you to allocate your funds among a variety of investment options, which are called subaccounts, with risk tolerances that range from conservative to aggressive.
 The return on your investment depends on the performance of the underlying investments of the subaccounts, so there is a higher rate of risk in return for higher growth potential.
 You may not owe taxes on your earnings until you start taking distributions.

 When you switch jobs, you have several options for handling the existing funds in your 401(k) account.
 One option is a rollover individual retirement account (IRA), which involves the transfer of funds from other sources such as a 401(k) into a new or existing traditional IRA.
 You may not have to pay taxes on the rollover as long as it's completed within 60 days of the initial distribution.